 2. Complete and submit the Free Application for Federal Student Aid (FAFSA) before February 1.
 Be certain to indicate the results should be transmitted to Seattle University by entering our Title IV code #003790 in the appropriate section.

-3. All students must submit copies of their 1995 tax returns.
-Parents of dependent students must also submit a copy of their return.
+3. Students selected for verification by the federal processor must submit copies of their 1996 tax returns.
+Parents of dependent students selected for verification must also submit a copy of their return.

-4. Transfer Students: Submit copies of financial aid transcripts from all schools previously attended.
+4. Transfer students who will enroll winter or spring quarter must submit copies of financial aid transcripts from all schools previously attended.